yufeiwang63/L2D-learning-to-discretize/Readme.md

-This is the source code for the paper [learning to discretize solving 1d scalar conservation laws via deep reinforcement learning](https://arxiv.org/abs/1905.11079)
+## Source code for the paper [learning to discretize: solving 1d scalar conservation laws via deep reinforcement learning](https://arxiv.org/abs/1905.11079)
 We will add a lot more comments, and code clean later.
 For a breif reference usage at the moment: